MayurMadhav/DirectReachProject/README.md

 ## Usage

-To make the most of the NewNewProject application, follow these steps:
+To make the most of the DirectReach application, follow these steps:

 1. **User Registration**:
    - Both brands and influencers can register on the platform by providing their details.